BlazeIsClone/brand-strategy-framework/strategy/index.md

 ﻿# Brand Strategy Introduction

+An Effective brand strategy provides a central, unifying idea around which all behavior, actions, and communications are aligned.
+It works across products and services, and is effective over time.
+The best brand strategies are so differentiated and powerful that they deflect the competition.
+They are easy to talk about, whether you are the CEO or an employee.

 A brand strategy helps you understand who you are and acts as a blueprint to help you communicate it.
 This process can be broken into a few distinct parts.
 The core of your brand, to the articulation of your Brand Messaging (how you talk about who you are), to the Visual Identity (the visual expression of your brand).
 By the end, we’ll have a full brand strategy, summed up in fresh brand guidelines to help us bring the brand to life.

 A brand strategy is the foundation for the brand's visual identity (visual language).
 The brand strategy will help us to: